Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ---

 ### The American Civil War (1861–1865)
-About 180,000 Black Americans fought for the union during the civil war.
+About 180,000 Black Americans fought for the Union Army and approximately 20,000 served in the Union Navy during the civil war, which was about 10% of the Union's overall fighting force.
 It is estimated that a few thousand fought on the confederate side, mostly likely being forced to.

 ##### Devil's Punchbowl - Slave Concentration Camp
 The Devil's Punchbowl was an internment camp created by the Union army in Natchez, Mississippi, that held freed slaves.
 Many slaves died of starvation and disease, with some estimates around 20,000 in one year.